Chapter 1: The Price of Freedom

-Supported by the hedgehog was a 21 year old orange-furred fox.
+Supported by the hedgehog was a 21-year-old orange-furred fox.
 He stumbled about on weakened legs and was unable to support his own weight.
-He was clothed in an exact replica of his protector’s uniform, with slight differences.
+He was clothed in a replica of his protector’s uniform, with slight differences.
 The zipper on the vest was down slightly, revealing tufts of white fur underneath.
 He wore a steel studded pauldron on his left shoulder, which was identical to the one the hedgehog wore.
 On his wrists were brown and grey gloves and on his left arm, from wrist to three quarters up his forearm, was a studded armlet to use as a guard.
 He wore brown, standard-issue combat leather boots.
 On the base of his left ear was a piercing; a single, silver hoop.

 His body was thin and his pointed, white muzzle was gaunt and sunken.
 His ears lay flat and his nose was dry as he staggered forward, his friend coaxing him onward.
 His irises were coloured an unnatural, electric blue, similarly to the green that the blue warrior sported.
-Dragging on the lifeless earth behind him as he ambled were large, bushy twin tails.
-Beyond his general weakness, the fox was otherwise uninjured.
+Dragging on the lifeless earth behind him as he ambled were two, large, bushy tails.
+Despite his general weakness, the fox was otherwise uninjured.
 He had no means to defend himself and was relying solely on the good graces of his friend to keep him safe.

 Drool was slowly dripping out of his hung mouth and his eyes were staring unfocused on hard dirt beneath him.
-He let out another quiet moan as a second crack of thunder erupted from the sky.
+He let out another quiet moan as the second crack of thunder erupted from the sky.

 The hedgehog didn’t know what to make of the answer.
 He shrugged and said cheerfully to the fox, attempting to change the subject, “Look over there!
 We’re almost at Megapolis!
 In another few miles, you and I will be safe and sound!”
 He chuckled to himself lightly.
 “Heh, heh… Miles.
 Get it?
 Cuz your name?”